zsviczian/obsidian-excalidraw-plugin/README.md

 ### Block referencing parts of images

-For more details, see this [video](https://youtu.be/yZQoJg2RCKI)
-- When referencing an element on the canvas in a link pointing to an Excalidraw file using
+For more deWhen referencing an element on the canvas in a link pointing to an Excalidraw file using
   - The elementId or the section header (i.e. a Text Element containing the `# <Section title>`)
       - e.g. `[[file#^elementID]]`,
   - You can add the `group=` prefix,